KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 -->

 ![](djangocon-us-2025-recap-images/punch-bowl-foosball.jpg)
+Continuing the trend, I played foosball for the first time!

 ## Wednesday

 ### Pre-conference

 I knew Wednesday morning would likely be my last chance to make the short walk from my hotel to Oak Street Beach.
-It was surprisingly beach-like, despite bordering Lake Michigan, rather than the ocean.
+I couldn't resist getting up early to do so.
+It was surprisingly beach-like, despite bordering Lake Michigan.
+I enjoyed a quiet walk down the coast and watched nearby beach-goers play vollyball and cold-plunge.

 ![](djangocon-us-2025-recap-images/oak-street-beach.jpg)
 Mild waves rolling in